-Also, as discussed earlier, you do not need to overload on proteins to build muscles either.
-In the studies we discussed, you can see how going above 20 g of protein after resistance training did not enhance protein synthesis any further despite the availability of extra amino acids.
+Also, as discussed earlier, you do not need to load up on proteins to build muscles.
+In the studies we discussed, you can see how going above 20 g of protein after resistance training failed to enhance protein synthesis any further despite the availability of extra amino acids.
 The study also showed how maximal protein synthesis was achieved at 20 g of protein intake.

-The ketogenic diet has been found to be more effective than stand western diet for muscle building and fat loss.
+The ketogenic diet has been found in some cases to be more effective than the standard western diet for muscle building and fat loss.
 Ketones bodies prevent the breakdown of muscle mass and promote protein synthesis by saving the use of BCAAs (branched chain amino acids).

 Resistance training is one of the best ways to build muscle on a keto diet because it activates the muscle satellite cells by making them think that the muscle cells are under trauma.
 The satellite cells fuse and multiply with muscle fibers to repair and form new muscle protein strands.

 It’s important to make sure you stay hydrated and watch out on your electrolytes to avoid keto flu symptoms.
 You can do that by sipping on some salt water throughout the day and adding generous sea salt or Himalayan salt to your salads.
-Eat your avocados and drinking coconut water would also help replenish potassium.
+Eating avocados and drinking coconut water will also help replenish potassium.

-Don’t jump on the resistance training workouts without proper research and guidance.
+Don’t jump on resistance training workouts without proper research and guidance.